jfjutras07/Applied-International-Development-Practice/README.md

 The initiatives developed in this repository focus on:

-- Structuring operational information to support decision-making
+- Structuring operational information to support planning and decision-making
 - Improving project planning, monitoring, and coordination processes
-- Developing quality assurance and risk management approaches
+- Developing quality assurance, risk management, and organizational learning approaches
-- Combining qualitative and quantitative information sources
+- Combining qualitative and quantitative information to support evidence-informed management
-- Creating adaptable tools and methodologies for field environments
+- Designing adaptable tools, methodologies, and operational frameworks for field environments
-- Supporting organizational learning and continuous improvement
+- Strengthening organizational performance through continuous improvement

 ## Organization